opf/openproject/docs/user-guide/wysiwyg/README.md

 | Work package type   | `workPackageValue:1234:type`                                 |
 | Date of last update | `workPackageValue:1234:updatedAt`                            |
 | Version             | `workPackageValue:1234:version`                              |

-> **Please note**: If you are using a different language than English a translation of the commands can only be used in the text editor if all user languages (of all useres) of an instance are set to the same language (for example: German).
-Here Only the attribute to which the command refers is translated (`workPackageValue:1234:"translated atribute`).
-This also applies to the following commands.

 ### Available attributes for projects